-Students who do not have the above mentioned scores will have the opportunity to sit for the Institutional TOEFL (IT TOEFL) test and a writing exam (TWE® test) to determine their language proficiency.
+Students who do not have the above mentioned scores will have the opportunity to sit for the Institutional TOEFL (IT TOEFL) test to determine their language proficiency.
 Only IT TOEFL tests taken on the Abu Dhabi University campus will be accepted.
-A combination of the two scores - 500+ on the Institutional TOEFL and 5+ on the TWE® test - will grant students direct admission into the University College at Abu Dhabi University.
+A score of 500+ on the IT TOEFL will grant students direct admission into the University College at Abu Dhabi University.